 The light microscopy suite is equipped with a Zeiss LSM 510 META confocal and FCS system, an Olympus FV1000MPE multiphoton/single photon microscope system for intravital imaging, an Olympus IX83 microscope system with cellTIRF, a Nikon Eclipse TE300 fluorescent microscope, and a Nikon Eclipse 80i fluorescent microscope.
 The suite has a cell culture room available for users to prepare their samples at a more convenient location to the microscopes.
 The facility also has a stand alone workstation computer which has multiple softwares installed to perform image analysis; including FIJI, Imaris, and Huygens Essentials.

 Electron Microscopy Core (Suite W162)

-The electron microscopy suite is equipped with a full array of light and electron microscopic sectioning instrumentation including two RMC MTX ultramicrotomes equipped with Diatome diamond knives, and a Leica RM 2125 paraffin microtome.
+This electron microscopy facility provides state-of-the art powerful scanning and transmission electron microscopic capabilities, necessary for examining cellular and extracellular ultrastructure biological samples at the molecular level of resolution.
+The suite houses a Hitachi 7500 TEM and a Hitachi 4700 field emission SEM dedicated for biological samples.
+The suite is equipped with a full array of light and electron microscopic sectioning instrumentation including two RMC MTX ultramicrotomes equipped with Diatome diamond knives, and a Leica RM 2125 paraffin microtome.
 Preparation equipment for scanning electron microscopy include two Denton Desk II gold/palladium sputter coaters, and one Denton Desk II TSC platinum turbo sputter coater.
 A Denton DV502 carbon vacuum evaporator is also available.
-The suite houses an Hitachi 7500 TEM and an Hitachi 4700 field emission SEM dedicated for biological samples.
-A fully equipped ark room is included in the suite for developing TEM films.
-This facility provides state-of-the art powerful scanning and transmission electron microscopic capabilities, necessary for examining cellular and extracellular ultrastructure biological samples at the molecular level of resolution.